openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 nodes.

-This is already easily done on (unsupported) cloud IPI-deployed single control-plane node clusters by increasing the replica count of either of the worker machinesets (there are two machinesets provided by default on cloud clusters, one for each AZ, and in cloud single control-plane node clusters they're both simply scaled to 0 by default).
+This is already easily done on (unsupported) cloud IPI-deployed single control-plane node clusters by increasing the replica count of one of the worker machinesets (there are multiple machinesets provided by default on cloud clusters, one for each AZ, and in cloud single control-plane node clusters they're both simply scaled to 0 by default).
 Doing this results in a single control-plane node cluster with additional workers and that cluster works as